 If you have exceptionally narrow feet, then you may be in the small population that won’t resonate with this shoe’s width and fit.
 In your context, you might find yourself sliding around the toe box in this shoe.

-While I think this will be a pretty occurrence, it’s definitely worth putting out there for narrow-footed, friends.
+While I think this will be a pretty occurrence, it’s definitely worth mentioning for my narrow-footed friends.
 For example, if you typically resonate with the fit of shoes like the Nike Metcon 8 and RAD ONE, then you might find the Savage 1 too spacious.

 Performance Assessment